 Read the blog about the importance of GMP when it comes to substandard or counterfeit medicines.

-What employers need to know about EU GMP?
+What do employers need to know about EU cGMP training essentials?

 - Employers have a legal responsibility to provide initial GMP training as well as ongoing training, learning and development

 - Organisations must ensure ALL employees, working at any manufacturing or supply chain facility — including overseas facilities — are current in their EU GMP knowledge, and compliance

 - To meet FDA, TGA or PIC/S training requirements for EU GMP / GMP, employees must complete validated training courses

 - Although some countries have less auditing capacity (or diligence), the World Health Organisation is hoping to increase GMP / GDP compliance audits to better protect the vulnerable populations being given substandard or contaminated medications

 Operational leaders must ensure that all employees who had EU cGMP orientation training at the start of their employment, remain up to date with current GMP / PIC/s and more — this includes employees working in offshore facilities.